Neolinguistics

 Neolinguistics is the school of linguistics founded by Matteo Bartoli as a reaction to the Neogrammarians.
 Along with the Neoidealists it was one of the main rivals of the Neogrammarians, until structuralism, which emerged from the Neogrammarian tradition, superseded it.

-The neolinguists deemphasized the importance of tree structures in the relationship of languages, and emphasized the importance of variation, especially geographic variation.
+The neolinguists deemphasized the importance of tree structures in the relationship between languages, and emphasized the importance of variation, especially geographic variation.